avnet-iotconnect/iotc-azurertos-sdk/README.md

 ## About
-This repo contains the IoTConnect C SDK and samples for AzureRTOS, for STM32L4 IoT Discovery Kit,  NXP MTIMXRT1060 EVK and Microchip SAM E54 Xplained Pro.
+This repo contains the IoTConnect C SDK and samples for AzureRTOS, for Avnet MaaxBoard RT, STM32L4 IoT Discovery Kit, NXP MTIMXRT1060 EVK and Microchip SAM E54 Xplained Pro.

 To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=kkR9r2D4zBQ) demo video on YouTube.